big-chulo01/WeatherMonitoringSystem/README.md

 Factory: WeatherStation static class

-How to Run
+How to Run:
 Ensure you have .NET SDK installed (version 6.0 or later)

-Clone this repository
+Clone this repository:

 Navigate to the project directory